loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

 ### Remote Sequence Steps

-!!! tip "Wait for the Result"
+!!! info "Wait for the Result"

     The remote control sequence requires several steps: